Explore Our Program

 What kinds of disease affect the thyroid?

 Thyroid disease may affect thyroid function, causing hyperthyroidism or hypothyroidism (see above).
-Thyroid disease may be “structural,” causing enlargement of the thyroid gland (goiter) and/or lumps or tumors in the thyroid.
-In many cases, structural disease of the thyroid is discovered incidentally when patients have tests including CT scans, MRI scans or carotid ultrasound examination.
+Thyroid disease may be “structural,” causing enlargement of the thyroid gland (goiter) and/or lumps or nodules in the thyroid.
+In many cases, a thyroid nodule is discovered incidentally when patients have tests including CT scans, MRI scans or carotid ultrasound examination for other reasons.

-In some patients, abnormal thyroid function and structural disease co-exist.
-For example, some thyroid nodules cause over-activity of the thyroid gland.
+In a small number of patients, abnormal thyroid function and structural disease co-exist.
+For example, some thyroid nodules cause over-activity of the thyroid gland; however, the vast majority of thyroid nodules do not cause abnormalities in thyroid function.

 Frequently Asked Questions: Thyroid Nodules & Goiters